learnwithalfred/advise_mentors/README.md

 To get a local copy up and running follow these simple example steps.

-## Test
+## Setup

-- Copy and paste the following commands into your terminal
+- Copy and paste the following commands into your terminal to get everything up and running
   ```
   git clone https://github.com/learnwithalfred/blog_
   cd blog_